 Electronics is one of the fastest growing industries in the country.
-The total electronics market (which includes domestic electronics production and imports of electronic finished goods) in India is valued at INR 6,711 billion (USD 91 billion) in FY21, which is expected to grow at a CAGR of 25.5% to reach INR 20,873 billion (USD 282 billion) in FY26.
-Domestic production accounts for approximately 74% of the total electronics market in FY21, valued at INR 4,975 billion (USD 67 billion), and is expected to grow to approximately 96% by FY26, valued at INR 20,133 billion (USD 272 billion), owing to various government initiatives and the development of India's electronic ecosystem.
+The total electronics market (which includes domestic electronics production and imports of electronic finished goods) in India is valued at INR 9263 billion (USD 124 billion) in FY22, which is expected to grow at a CAGR of 17.9% to reach INR 17,902 billion (USD 240 billion) in FY26.
+Domestic production accounted for approximately 69% of the total electronics market in FY22, valued at INR 6,376 billion (USD 86 billion), and is expected to grow at a CAGR of 24.2% to touch INR 15,159 billion (USD 203 billion), owing to various government initiatives to boost domestic electronics manufacturing industry.
 Also, the global landscape of electronic design and manufacturing is changing significantly, and revised cost structures have shifted the attention of multinational companies to India.
 At present, the Indian government is attempting to enhance manufacturing capabilities across multiple electronics sectors and to establish the missing links in order to make the Indian electronics sector globally competitive.
 India is positioned as a destination for high-quality design work as well as a cost-competitive alternative.
 Many multinational corporations have established or expanded captive centres in India.
 Increasing penetration of consumer electronics in semi-urban and rural markets, a shift in lifestyle among the Gen Y population, and the adoption of smart devices are some of the key drivers that are assisting the rapid expansion of this industry.